Swansea City 1-0 Aston Villa

 Second Half ends, Swansea City 1, Aston Villa 0.

 Attempt missed.
-Bafétimbi Gomis (Swansea City) right footed shot from outside the box is close, but misses to the left.
-Assisted by Leroy Fer.
+Alan Hutton (Aston Villa) right footed shot from the right side of the six yard box is close, but misses to the right.
+Assisted by Fabian Delph.

+Attempt saved.
+Gabriel Agbonlahor (Aston Villa) header from the centre of the box is saved in the centre of the goal.
+Assisted by Alan Hutton with a headed pass.

+Attempt saved.
+Christian Benteke (Aston Villa) header from the centre of the box is saved in the bottom right corner.
+Assisted by Jores Okore with a cross.

 Booking